 • High margin rate for non-premium users

-Robinhood is a popular online trading platform among new and experienced investors.
+Robinhood is a popular online trading platform among new and experienced retail investors.
 Its intuitive and easy-to-use web and mobile platform offer a streamlined experience, known for gamifying the way people invest.
 Like many other discount brokers, Robinhood features no commission fees and access to stocks, ETFs, options, IPOs, fractional shares and crypto.

 SoFi